hydroserver2/hydroserver/docs/deployment/aws-deployment-terraform.md

 ## Additional Environment Configuration
 1. Retrieve the CloudFront distribution ID and domain name from the AWS CloudFront dashboard.
 2. Create a GitHub environment variable called CLOUDFRONT_ID for the CloudFront ID.
-3. Create an environment variable called ALLOWED_HOSTS and enter the CloudFront domain name.
+3. Create a GitHub environment variable called ALLOWED_HOSTS and enter the CloudFront domain name.
 ALLOWED_HOSTS accepts a comma-separated list of domains Django will accept requests from, so you can also enter the autogenerated Elastic Beanstalk domain.
 If you're attaching a custom domain to your CloudFront distribution, you should enter that domain.
 For security reasons, you should limit ALLOWED_HOSTS to only domains you intend users to be able to access HydroServer from.
-4. Create an environment variable called PROXY_BASE_URL and enter the CloudFront domain name, including the protocol (e.g. https://).
+4. Create a GitHub environment variable called PROXY_BASE_URL and enter the CloudFront domain name, including the protocol (e.g. https://).
 If you're using a custom domain instead of the CloudFront generated domain, use that base URL instead.
 Some pages and resources, such as the admin dashboard, will only work when accessed through this base URL.
 5. Using a Google account, follow the instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key) to generate a Google Maps API key and map ID for your HydroServer environment.
 6. Create GitHub environment secrets called GOOGLE_MAPS_API_KEY and GOOGLE_MAPS_MAP_ID for the Google Maps API key and map ID you just created.

 ## Timescale Cloud Database Setup
 1. From your hydroserver-ops repo, click Actions > Workflows and select "Create HydroServer Timescale Cloud Database".
 2. Run the workflow, providing your environment name, Django admin account credentials, and partition interval (default: 365 days).
 The Django credentials you provide will be used to create a superuser you can use to log in to the Django admin dashboard.
 You can change these later if you wish.
 The partition interval is used to chunk the HydroServer observations table.
-Depending on your data needs, you may want to adjust this value.
-You can read more about Timescale hypertables and paritioning [here](https://docs.timescale.com/use-timescale/latest/hypertables/about-hypertables/).
+Depending on your use cases, you may want to adjust this value.
+You can read more about Timescale hypertables and partitioning [here](https://docs.timescale.com/use-timescale/latest/hypertables/about-hypertables/).
 Although Timescale Cloud uses a default partition interval of 7 days, the default used by the hydroserver-ops repo is 365 days.
 3. Optionally specify a HydroServer version.
 If you want to use the latest version of HydroServer, leave this field blank.
 4. After the workflow completes, you should see a new service on your Timescale Cloud dashboard.
-To connect to this service, retrieve the Timescale database connection details from the output folder in the hydroserver-terraform-backend S3 bucket you created earlier.
+To connect to this service, retrieve the Timescale database connection details from the output folder in the Terraform S3 bucket you created earlier.
-5. Create a GitHub environment secret called DATABASE_URL and store the database connection string from the connection details file.
+5. Create a GitHub environment secret called DATABASE_URL and store the database connection string from the Timescale connection details file.

 ## Google OAuth Settings
 1. To enable Google OAuth for HydroServer account creation, follow the instructions [here](https://developers.google.com/identity/protocols/oauth2) to create client credentials for HydroServer.